 This document presents updated results based on the publicly available VVenC version 0.3.1 and proposes to add a GCI flag to VVC to clearly specify and indicate the necessary constraints and serve as a conformance point for related systems to allow for interoperability.

 In response to comments received for JVET-V0060, a note was added to the proposal explaining the constraints intent.

+Based on comments received during Track review, revision 1 of this document adds a condition wrt sh_slice_type to the originally proposed constraint (Option 1) to allow intra coded slices of RASL pictures to use CCLM and further adds an alternative constraint (Option 2) that leaves details of the constrained encoding method to the encoder and only ensures suitability of a bitstream for open GOP bitstream switching.
+In addition, a discussion regarding less-strict variants of the proposed constraint is provided.

 Introduction